Mocha-py/pokedex/README.md

 ## Installation

-Either install from the releases section, or download the code and ensure you have the appropriate libraries installed.
+Download the code and ensure you have the appropriate libraries installed.

 ## Feedback